chiragbharadwaj/chiragbharadwaj.github.io/blogs/finance/posts/05-matrices.md

 The natural question to ask next is probably "how do these various matrices actually _evolve_"?
 We've said that they do so by virtue of superscripting with time evolution $t$.
 But how does the system actually change between time steps?
 Is it completely random and memoryless?
 Is it stateful?
 Does it evolve via a fixed/constant process?
 These questions are all great, and we will arrive at reasonable answers over time as we work on developing an increasingly complex framework.

-However, before doing so, we will need to measure several other quantities besides just our costs.
-With a similarly-rigorous approach, we will dive deep into other aspects of the personal finance equation over the next few installments.

 [one-hot]: https://en.wikipedia.org/wiki/One-hot
 [post-3]: ./03-costs.html#conceptualizing-a-cost-chart
 [expenses]: ./03-costs.html#putting-it-all-together